To college.

 Our Work and

-The College and Career Opportunity Landscape
+the College and Career Opportunity Landscape

-This is exactly why our six-year, multi-dimensional OppNet Fellows program for underrepresented students across New York City integrates individualized support for students to and through college – from college tours to financial aid guidance to selecting a major to tracking graduation requirements – with five summers of paid, resume-building internships and enrichment experiences.
+This is exactly why our six-year, multi-dimensional Fellows program for students from under-resourced communities across New York City integrates individualized support for students to and through college — from college tours to financial aid guidance to selecting a major to tracking graduation requirements — with five summers of paid, resume-building internships and enrichment experiences.
 All of this runs alongside robust opportunities to engage with a variety of industry professionals that lead to an early network of support for career growth.
+This is also why 98% of OppNet Fellows graduate from college, 93% of whom will be the first in their family to do so, and 91% secure jobs that align with their career interests or admission into graduate school within six months of college graduation.

 This is OppNet.